Saint Mary’s College Announces $80 Million Campaign, Largest in College’s History

 During the evening, Mooney will reflect on the history of the Catholic liberal arts women’s college and on its future.
 “Long before American women dreamed of social, legal, or political equality, the Sisters of the Holy Cross founded Saint Mary’s.
 This powerful place was built by women for women.”

-When the president arrived on campus as a freshman in 1968, there were 142 four-year Catholic women’s colleges in the U.S. Now there are less than 20.
+When the president arrived on campus as a freshman in 1968, there were 142 four-year Catholic women’s colleges in the U.S. Now there are about 40.
 She sees this as a call to action.
 “Now, more than ever, our country and our world need Saint Mary’s women.
 We need women of intelligence, faith, integrity, vision, and compassion who have the will to work hard to make a difference in the lives of those around them.”

 The six-year campaign is focused on raising funds for the following: